 My name is Catherine V. Howard, independent translator and sole proprietor of TranslationCraft Services.
 I offer the highest caliber translations from Portuguese, Spanish, or French into English in the social and environmental sciences.
 If this is what you need, I hope you’ll consider the degree of expertise and depth of experience I can bring to your project.

-I’ve got a Ph.D. in cultural anthropology from the University of Chicago (2001), based on my fieldwork among the Waiwai Indians of the Amazon.
+I hold a Ph.D. in cultural anthropology from the University of Chicago (2001), based on my fieldwork among the Waiwai Indians of the Amazon.
 I lived a total of seven years in Brazil, allowing me to become fluent in both Waiwai and Portuguese.
 I also did linguistic fieldwork on four other indigenous languages on the verge of disappearing.

 I began translating in the 1990s while in graduate school, finding it to be a great way to procrastinate about writing my dissertation.
-I served as a Lector assisting the Portuguese professors and also worked with Hispanic communities.
+I served as a Lector assisting the Portuguese professors and also worked with Hispanic communities in Chicago.
 My big break came when the University of Chicago Press commissioned me to translate a full-length book by Eduardo Viveiros de Castro, From the Enemy’s Point of View: Humanity and Divinity in an Amazonian Society.
 I was hooked on translating ever since.